 The Society for Human Resource Management has acknowledged that the following programs fully align with SHRMs HR Curriculum Guidebook and Templates: Business Administration, with human resource management major/concentration; Management, with human resource management concentration; Technical Management, with human resource management technical specialty.
 More information about SHRM is available via www.shrm.org.

-The Baccalaureate Clinical Laboratory Science program, offered at DeVry University's Phoenix campus, is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018, 773-714-8880, www.naacls.org.
-DeVry will seek accreditation for this program in Houston when appropriate.
-Future accreditation is not guaranteed.
+The Baccalaureate Clinical Laboratory Science program, offered at DeVry University's Phoenix and Houston campuses, is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS, 5600 N. River Road, Suite 720, Rosemont, IL 60018, 773-714-8880, www.naacls.org).

 Note: In New York State, DeVry University operates as DeVry College of New York.